Burgundy Cooking Vacation Packages: Chef Katherine

 Best advice I ever was given when I was at cooking school – It’s all in the planning!
 I learned how to plan my menus to be balanced, I planned the shopping list and made a time plan.
 It was the best piece of advice ever and I still use it today whether I am teaching or creating a wedding for hundreds of guests.

-What do you hope people gain from your cooking programs/classes?
+What do you hope people gain from your cooking vacations and cooking classes?

 When guests spend a week with me I hope that people gain the confidence to trust their own judgement whether it be with their cooking time for a piece of rare beef, a soufflé or choosing ingredients that work well together.